 - After the holidays are over, gently ease into the transition back to school, residential, or day programs by discussing how exciting it will be to see teachers, staff, and peers.
 Remember that transitioning back to our normal, post-holiday routine is not easy for anyone!
 Thankfully, the New Year break will allow for a couple of extra days to re-adjust.
 During this time, promote lots of rest and relaxation while also encouraging family/peer engagement.

-Justin Kelly, M.A., LMHC, is May Institute’s Director of Clinical Services for Eastern Massachusetts Adult Services.
+Justin Kelly, M.A., LMHC, was formerly May Institute’s Director of Clinical Services for Eastern Massachusetts Adult Services.

 About May Institute